ServiceStack/docs.servicestack.net/MyApp/_pages/ai-server/comfy-extension.md

 ```

 ::: info
-Models requiring authentication to download are also flagged in the `/lib/data/media-models.json` file.
+Models requiring authentication to download are also flagged in the `/lib/data/media-models.json` file of AI Server GitHub repository.
 :::

 ### Accessing the ComfyUI Agent